 What to look for when looking for a student accommodation:

-Dampness could appear anywhere but it’s the landlord’s job to ensure that the property is looked after and looked after well.
-It needs to be taken seriously as it can cause major health problems caused by damp and mould and ruins clothes.
+Damp could appear anywhere but it’s the landlord’s job to ensure that the property is looked after and looked after well.
+It needs to be taken seriously as it can cause major health problems and mould ruins clothes.

 Student houses can get extremely messy and may attract rats or mice.
 When viewing the house, look out for droppings, mouse traps and any other signs of infestation to ensure the landlord isn’t hiding anything.

 How far away are you willing to live?
 If your student house is a thirty-minute walk away from university you may be more inclined to ‘snooze’ your way through those early morning lectures.
 A nice home in a convenient location is what makes a student house perfect.

 Security and safety are the most important factor when it comes to picking a house.
 The windows should be double glazed and there should be double locks and fire doors in the house.

 If you will be living with a group of 6 or more students, the landlord will be required to abide by stringent HMO regulations.
 Whilst they are required to be met by law, they can be hard to enforce.
 They exist for your safety and comfort, so check up on what they involve on the internet or with your local council.